AmpereComputing/gVisor-on-ampere/README.md

 ## Introduction

-Here at [Ampere Computing](https://amperecomputing.com) we are always interested in emerging cloud native technologies as interesting workloads for our cloud optimized Ampere(R) Altra(TM) Arm64 processors. [gVisor](https://github.com/google/gvisor) is an active open source software project originally created by Google that provides an application kernel for containers.
-The [gVisor](https://github.com/google/gvisor) project ecosystem and community of [contributors](https://github.com/google/gvisor/graphs/contributors) continues to make regular improvements to gVisor for ARM64 platforms.
+Here at [Ampere Computing](https://amperecomputing.com) we are always interested in emerging cloud native technologies as interesting workloads for our cloud- native Ampere(R) Altra(TM) Arm64 processors. [gVisor](https://github.com/google/gvisor) is an active open source software project originally created by Google that provides an application kernel for containers.
+The [gVisor](https://github.com/google/gvisor) project ecosystem and community of [contributors](https://github.com/google/gvisor/graphs/contributors) continues to make regular improvements to gVisor for Arm64 platforms.
 In fact, in recent months, [ARM64 improvements](https://github.com/google/gvisor/pulse) have been coming in almost weekly.

-From a technology perspective, [gVisor](https://github.com/google/gvisor) was written in [Golang](https://golang.org/) and is often used as a method to sandbox application containers by providing a substantial portion of the Linux operating system surface.
+From a technology perspective, [gVisor](https://github.com/google/gvisor) was written in [Golang](https://golang.org/) and is often used as a method to sandbox application container by providing a substantial portion of the Linux operating system surface.
 Sandboxing can be thought of as an isolation boundary for greater security between the application and the Linux kernel running on the host.
 This isolation boundary, or `sandbox` between the application and the host kernel is provided by gVisor's `runsc` binary.
 The `runsc` binary implements an [Open Container Initiative (OCI)](https://opencontainers.org/) compliant runtime which integrates with Docker and Kubernetes, making it simple to run sandboxed containers in cloud native environments.

 gVisor currently requires an abstraction which it calls a `platform` to implement the sandboxing mechanisms; currently available platforms are `ptrace` and `KVM`.
 There are different tradeoffs between each `Platform` which generally are focused around performance and hardware requirements for running gVisor.
 To describe it in an overly simplistic way, the platform implemention depends on the context in which `runsc` is executing, for example virtualized platforms would be limited to systems that do not require hardware virtualization.
 The `ptrace` platform executes user code with out allowing it to execute host system calls, whereas the KVM platform uses kernel and hardware virtualization to allow gVisor to act as both guest OS and Virtual Machine Manager.
 For more information regarding gVisor platforms please consult with upstream documenation on the subject located here: